-748 The cost of the salary of the interim superintendent and any 749 other actual and necessary costs related to district 750 transformation status paid by the State Department of Education 751 shall be reimbursed by the local school district from funds other 752 than adequate education program funds.
-The department shall 753 submit an itemized statement to the superintendent of the local 754 school district for reimbursement purposes, and any unpaid balance 755 may be withheld from the district's adequate education program 756 funds.

-At the time that the Governor, in accordance with the request of the State Board of Education, declares that the state of emergency no longer exists in a school district, the powers and responsibilities of the interim superintendent assigned to the district shall cease.
+The cost of the salary of the interim superintendent and any

+- 749 other actual and necessary costs related to district 750 transformation status paid by the State Department of Education 751 shall be reimbursed by the local school district from funds other 752 than adequate education program funds.
+The department shall 753 submit an itemized statement to the superintendent of the local 754 school district for reimbursement purposes, and any unpaid balance 755 may be withheld from the district's adequate education program 756 funds. - 757 At the time that the Governor, in accordance with the request 758 of the State Board of Education, declares that the state of
-762 In order to provide loans to school districts under (b) a state of emergency or in district transformation status that 763 have impairments related to a lack of financial resources, the 764 765 School District Emergency Assistance Fund is created as a special 766 fund in the State Treasury into which monies may be transferred or 767 appropriated by the Legislature from any available public 768 education funds.
-Funds in the School District Emergency 769 Assistance Fund up to a maximum balance of Three Million Dollars 770 (\$3,000,000.00) annually shall not lapse but shall be available for expenditure in subsequent years subject to approval of the 771 H. B. 1388 PAGE 28

-772 State Board of Education.
+- 759 emergency no longer exists in a school district, the powers and 760 responsibilities of the interim superintendent assigned to the 761 district shall cease. - 762 In order to provide loans to school districts under (b) 763 a state of emergency or in district transformation status that 764 have impairments related to a lack of financial resources, the 765 School District Emergency Assistance Fund is created as a special 766 fund in the State Treasury into which monies may be transferred or 767 appropriated by the Legislature from any available public 768 education funds.
+Funds in the School District Emergency 769 Assistance Fund up to a maximum balance of Three Million Dollars 770 (\$3,000,000.00) annually shall not lapse but shall be available 771 for expenditure in subsequent years subject to approval of the 772 State Board of Education.
 Any amount in the fund in excess of 773 Three Million Dollars (\$3,000,000.00) at the end of the fiscal 774 year shall lapse into the State General Fund or the Education 775 Enhancement Fund, depending on the source of the fund.

-776 The State Board of Education may loan monies from the School 777 District Emergency Assistance Fund to a school district that is 778 under a state of emergency or in district transformation status, 779 in those amounts, as determined by the board, that are necessary 780 to correct the district's impairments related to a lack of 781 financial resources.
-The loans shall be evidenced by an agreement 782 between the school district and the State Board of Education and 783 shall be repayable in principal, without necessity of interest, to 784 the School District Emergency Assistance Fund by the school 785 district from any allowable funds that are available.
-The total 786 amount loaned to the district shall be due and payable within five 787 (5) years after the impairments related to a lack of financial 788 resources are corrected.
-If a school district fails to make 789 payments on the loan in accordance with the terms of the agreement 790 between the district and the State Board of Education, the State 791 Department of Education, in accordance with rules and regulations 792 established by the State Board of Education, may withhold that 793 district's adequate education program funds in an amount and 794 manner that will effectuate repayment consistent with the terms of 795 the agreement; the funds withheld by the department shall be 796 deposited into the School District Emergency Assistance Fund.
+776 The State Board of Education may loan monies from the School District Emergency Assistance Fund to a school district that is under a state of emergency or in district transformation status, 779 in those amounts, as determined by the board, that are necessary 780 to correct the district's impairments related to a lack of 781 financial resources.
+The loans shall be evidenced by an agreement 782 between the school district and the State Board of Education and 783 shall be repayable in principal, without necessity of interest, to

+809 this subsection shall be applied toward the repayment of any loan 810 made to a school district hereunder.